huggingface/diffusers/docs/source/en/api/pipelines/pixart.md

 image.save("cat.png")
 ```

-All of this, put together, should allow you to run [`PixArtAlphaPipeline`] under 8GB GPU VRAM.
+By deleting components you aren't using and flushing the GPU VRAM, you should be able to run [`PixArtAlphaPipeline`] with under 8GB GPU VRAM.

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/pixart/8bits_cat.png)

-Find the script [here](https://gist.github.com/sayakpaul/3ae0f847001d342af27018a96f467e4e) that can be run end-to-end to report the memory being used.
+If you want a report of your memory-usage, run this [script](https://gist.github.com/sayakpaul/3ae0f847001d342af27018a96f467e4e).

 <Tip warning={true}>

-Text embeddings computed in 8-bit can have an impact on the quality of the generated images because of the information loss in the representation space induced by the reduced precision.
+Text embeddings computed in 8-bit can impact the quality of the generated images because of the information loss in the representation space caused by the reduced precision.
 It's recommended to compare the outputs with and without 8-bit.

 </Tip>